ninaris90/ninaris90.github.io/content/en/team/index.md

 <td width='50%'>
 <b>Aurelie Herbelot</b>
 <hr>
-Aurelie is a computer scientist specialised in Natural Language Processing.
+Aurelie is a computational linguist with strong links to the cognitive science community.
 <hr>
 <a href='https://www.linkedin.com/in/aurelie-herbelot-0a8834238/'>LinkedIn</a> |
 <a href='https://aurelieherbelot.net'>Website</a>